OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 });
 ```

-The certificates that are pinned are located in
+The pinned certificates are located in the folder as DER encoded certificates with .cer extension.

 ##### Static Analysis

 * After decompressing the APK file, Cordova/Phonegap files will be located in the /assets/www folder.
 The 'plugins' folder will give you the visibility of the plugins used.
-* We will need to search
+* We will need to search for this methods in the Javascript code of the application to confirm its usage.

 For further information, please check the [OWASP certificate pinning guide](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning#Android "OWASP Certificate Pinning for Android").